krngkr/krngkr.github.io/_pages/about.md

 ---
 # Computer and Robotics Engineering, Bangkok University

-I hold a B.Eng. degree (Second Class Honors) in Computer Engineering from Sripatum University, Thailand, and an M.Eng. degree in Computer Engineering from Kasetsart University, Thailand.
-Prior to pursuing doctoral studies, I served as a Systems Engineer at Advanced Info Service PLC. and Thailand Post Co., Ltd., where I gained valuable experience in systems management and infrastructure development.
-I completed my Ph.D. in the Department of Informatics at the Graduate University of Advanced Studies (Sokendai) in Japan in 2015.
+Kriangkrai Limthong is an instructor in the Department of Computer and Robotics Engineering at the School of Engineering, Bangkok University, Thailand, where he has been serving since 2009.
+He holds a B.Eng. in Computer Engineering (Second Class Honors) from Sripatum University, Thailand, and an M.Eng. in Computer Engineering from Kasetsart University, Thailand.
+He received his Ph.D. in Informatics from the Graduate University of Advanced Studies (Sokendai), Japan, in 2015.
+Prior to his academic career, he worked as a Systems Engineer at Advanced Info Service PLC. and Thailand Post Co., Ltd., where he gained practical experience in network systems and telecommunications infrastructure.
+His current research interests encompass network traffic measurement, computer security, signal processing techniques, and the application of machine learning methods to contemporary engineering challenges.

-Since 2009, I have been serving as a Lecturer in the Department of Computer and Robotics Engineering at the School of Engineering, Bangkok University, Thailand.
-My research interests span network traffic measurement, computer security, signal processing techniques, and the application of machine learning methods to real-world problems.
-Through my academic career, I am committed to advancing knowledge in these areas while mentoring the next generation of engineers and researchers.

 ### Research Interests
 * **Network & Security:** Network traffic measurement, Computer security